raulvishal/IFEW/index.md

 - Heavy use of fertilizers to maximize crop yield
 - High drainage water flux transports excess nitrogen to the Gulf of Mexico forming the hypoxic dead zone

+## Publications:
+V. Raul, L. Leifsson, and A. Kaleita, “System Modeling and Sensitivity Analysis of the Iowa Food-Water-Energy Nexus,” Accepted, Special issue of the Journal of Environmental Impact Letters, 2020.[Link to paper](https://github.com/raulvishal/IFEW/tree/master/)

 ## [Link to codes](https://github.com/raulvishal/IFEW/tree/master/Codes)